Sourabh-Mallapur/System-Verilog-Codes/README.md

 - EDA Playground is also a Good Option for a free online Simulator

 ## Note for Running Code on EDA Playground
-if you want to observe the simulatio graph you will need to include the following code into your testbench (on the Mentor Questa Simulation at least)
+if you want to observe the simulation graph you will need to include the following code into your testbench (on the Mentor Questa Simulation at least)
 ```
 initial begin
   $dumpfile("dump.vcd");